Tournament regulation

 § 18.
 Insurance

-18.1 By registering to participate in Gothia Innebandy Cup, the registrant (who is the team captain in charge or someone else tasked by the team captain in charge) verifies that the team captain in charge has been made aware of these stipulations and that the team captain in charge has the necessary authority and permission from the participants, the participants’ guardians and the registered association.
+By registering to participate in Gothia Cup Innebandy, the registrant (who is the team captain in charge or someone else tasked by the team captain in charge) verifies that the team captain in charge has been made aware of these stipulations and that the team captain in charge has the necessary authority and permission from the participants, the participants’ guardians and the registered association.
 Participation in the tournament is at the participants’ own risk and the team captain in charge is responsible for all participants whom the team captain has registered, which should be included in the list of participants.

-© 2020 Gothia Cup.
+© 2024 Gothia Cup.
 All rights reserved.
 Integrity policy